Cinderella the Pantomime at the Lyric Hammersmith 2019

 The cast features Timmika Ramsay as 'Cinderella', with Jodie Jacobs as 'Buttons', Shobna Gulati as 'Madame Meanie', Rhys Taylor as 'Fairy Fredbare', Lauren Samuels as 'Popsy', Mairi Barclay as 'Topsy', and Gabriel Fleary as 'Bob the Prince'.
 Written by Jude Christian.
 Directed by Tinuke Craig with choreography by Shelley Maxwell, designs by Frankie Bradshaw, lighting by Joshua Pharo, music by Corin Buckeridge, and sound by Lorna Munden.

-Pantomime Cinderella in London at the Hammersmith Lyric Theatre, public previews from 22 November 2019, opens on 23 November 2019, and closes on 5 January 2020
+Pantomime Cinderella in London at the Hammersmith Lyric Theatre, previewed from 22 November 2019, opened on 23 November 2019, and closed on 5 January 2020

 Matthew Bourne's Cinderella Ballet 2017